aws/aws-application-networking-k8s/docs/how-it-works.md

   Keep in mind that Target Groups v1 and v2 can be on different clusters in different VPCs.

 ## Further information

-TODO: Add links to other docs, blogs, or software (will any be ready in time for re:Invent?)